Skip to Content

 6. Pour into the cake pan and tap the pan on the counter to release air bubbles

-7. Bake with water bath on the bottommost rack in a preheated 200°C / 392°F for 18 mins, then lower to 140°C / 284°F for another 30 mins (let the heat in the oven to drop gradually with the door closed) and turn off the oven and leave the cake in the closed oven for another 30 mins.
-Remove water bath and open the door of the oven slightly at the end of the baking for another 30 mins for the cake to cool.japanese cheesecake
+7. Bake with a water bath on the bottommost rack in a preheated 200°C / 392°F for 18 mins, then lower to 140°C / 284°F for another 30 mins (let the heat in the oven drop gradually with the door closed) and turn off the oven and leave the cake in the closed oven for another 30 mins.
+Remove the water bath and open the door of the oven slightly at the end of the baking for another 30 minutes for the cake to cool.japanese cheesecake

 japanese cheesecake